schuellerf/pr-best-practices/ai_reasoning.md

                         Threshold for similarity score to consider a Jira issue as similar to the given PR (range 0.0-1.0) (default: 0.2)
-  --help-md             Show help as Markdown (default: False)
+  --log LOG             Create a logfile with debug messages (default: ) --help-md             Show help as Markdown (default: False)
 ```
 You can override the URL to Jira by setting the environment variable